-The Division of Business and Computer Science advises students in this program.
+The Division of Business and Information Technology advises students in this Pathway.

 This program of study combines general accounting knowledge and practices with current computer software applications, hardware and techniques.
 Students will take courses in mathematics, business, data processing and general education.